nishaalajmera/ML-for-Leigh-Syndrome/README.md

 The Cox-proportional hazard model with five features was evaluated as the best model to predict patient survival.
 The Cox-proportional hazards model with elastic net was evaluated as the best model to predict age of patients with feeding inability.
-Our novel contribution to Leigh syndrome research using survival analysis machine learning and DeepHit could be used to enhance prognosis of patients.
+Our novel contribution to Leigh syndrome research using survival analysis machine learning and DeepHit could be used to enhance prognosis of patients (see more in the [report](/report.pdf)).

 ## Installation
 This project was built in an environment with python 3.7.1